purnisiddarth/purnisiddarth.github.io/README.md

 # purnisiddarth.github.io
-Learning to use GitHub and GotHub Pages
+Learning to use GitHub and GitHub Pages